Your options for worktops can be mind-bending

 Wood

 Worktops manufactured from natural timber always bring a lovely warmth to a kitchen.
-Normally they come is slightly shorter lengths than the laminates, but in the same 600mm, 660mm and 900mm widths.
+Normally they come in slightly shorter lengths than the laminates, but in the same 600mm, 660mm and 900mm widths.
 Typically the feature a flat front profile, although they can be machined to give a curve or a bullnose effect.
 For stability in variable heat and humidity the timber tops are formed from smaller blocks which are glued and pressed together to make the full size worktop.

 Timber worktops have a great look and feel, but on the practical side they do require a lot of maintenance.
 They are not very tolerant of heat, can stain easily and are also easily scratched, although minor damages can usually be sorted without too much fuss.
 Installation is reasonably simple and timber tops can be cut as required on site.
 Price is somewhat more that a laminate, although there is a range of qualities with a similar range in prices.